coralproject/talk/WEBHOOKS.md

   tenantDomain: string;
   data: {
     /**
-     * storyID is the ID of the newly created Story.
+     * commentID is the ID of the reply comment.
      */
-    storyID: string;
+    commentID: string;

     /**
-     * storyURL is the URL of the newly created Story.
+     * storyID is the ID of the story on which the reply comment was made.
      */
-    storyURL: string;
+    storyID: string;

     /**
-     * siteID is the Site that the newly created Story was created on.
+     * siteID is the ID of the site to which the story belongs.
      */
     siteID: string;

     /**
-     * commentID is the comment to which the new comment was a reply */
-    commentID: string;
+     * ancestorIDs are the IDs of the comments of that share a parent relationship to the reply.
+     */
+    ancestorIDs: string[];
   }
   createdAt: string;
 }